OliveryYL/oncoClassSurv/README.md

 The prognosis evaluation of tumor patients is a key concern for patients and clinical researchers.
 So far, there have been many nomograms based on gene expression for every type of tumor, which are dazzling.
 Although some of them are excellent, many nomograms lack external validation and are not convenient for external clinical practice validation.
-To address this practicality issue, we provide a calculation tool based on custom prognostic features, where users can use gene expression data or choose to add additional clinical covariates such as age, gender, stage, etc. This function can calculate the prognostic risk of each patient at different time points and plot a survival curve for each patient.
+To address this practicality issue, we provide a calculation tool based on customized prognostic features, where users can use gene expression data or choose to add additional clinical covariates such as age, gender, stage, etc. This function can calculate the prognostic risk of each patient at different time points and plot a survival curve for each patient.

 Any questions or tips, please don’t hesitate to let me know!